grapemoli/N311_Projects/Honors_Project/README.md

-:exclamation:
-This is an extended project for the class.
+:exclamation: _This is an extended project for the class that is only required for Honors students._